dj-nitehawk/ImdbWatchlistManager/README.md

 # ImdbWatchlistManager
-a utility app to export an imdb watchlist to a csv file.
+a web app to export your imdb watchlist to a csv file.

+## how to use:

+1. grab the correct binaries for your OS from the `Releases` section.
+2. extract the zip to a folder.
+3. edit the `appsettings.json` file and enter your imdb user id which is in the form of `ur1234567890`.
+4. launch the web app by executing the main binary `ImdbWatchlistManager`
+5. make a `GET` request to the url: `http://localhost:5000/watchlist/export`

+the app will scrape your imdb watchlist page (which should be make public) and convert the data to csv format.

+## todo:

+- remove a previously watchlisted movie from the watchlist by supplying it's imdb id.